 The cornerstone of Kroger’s marketing strategy is its customer loyalty card, which allows the company to gather data and analyze consumer behavior.
 The card has allowed Kroger to provide personalized rewards to customers who shop at company stores.
 This one-to-one marketing will drive Kroger in the future.
 Although the grocer often employs more traditional means to gather consumer insights—Colón, who once traveled the country to observe customer habits across 18 divisions, preaches the value of spending time talking to customers and associates—the loyalty card tracks information about what customers purchase in a concrete way.
 “We’re leading in data,” says Colón.
 “We leverage data more than our competition and merchandise our stores based on actual customer information instead of making guesses or basing every decision on a narrow focus group.
 We know what, where, how, and when people shop, and we have actual customer behavior insights.”

 “The days of international foods for international customers are gone.
-International food is
+International food is for everybody.”

 Armed with the data, executives can make better merchandising and procurement decisions to optimize assortments based on who is shopping in a specific location.
 In many stores, Kroger is integrating ethnic and traditional food products.
 By placing Maseca corn flour (a Mexican product used for tortillas) next to white flour, Kroger allows multicultural customers to see the entire assortment while Americans get exposed to an international choice.